SkylineCommunications/Skyline.DataMiner.GithubTemplate.RegressionTest/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=SkylineCommunications_Skyline.DataMiner.GithubTemplate.RegressionTest&metric=alert_status&token=29f9cdf6df4a18b09c66e7cae2ba628ae472f17b)](https://sonarcloud.io/summary/new_code?id=SkylineCommunications_Skyline.DataMiner.GithubTemplate.RegressionTest)

 This repository is a template to get you started as quickly and easy as possible!
-This repository is built to have per regression test one Automation scriput that consumes the [QAPortalAPI nugget package](https://github.com/SkylineCommunications/Skyline.DataMiner.Utils.QAPortalAPI).
+This repository is built to have per regression test one Automation scriput that consumes the [QAPortalAPI NuGet package](https://github.com/SkylineCommunications/Skyline.DataMiner.Utils.QAPortalAPI).

 ## How to get started